-FP&A professionals are always cognizant of the basics of Microsoft Excel.
+FP&A professionals are always cognizant of the basics of competitive Excel.
 However, it is not always the case that these workers utilize the best approaches and practices to this perennial application.
-That said, it is crucial for finance workers to understand how not only to master basic excel skills, but also to learn how to set themselves apart as proficient Excel users.
+That said, it is crucial for finance workers to understand how not only to master excel for corporate finance professionals, but also to learn how to set themselves apart as proficient Excel users.

 Getting More Out of Formulas

 The MATCH function assists in finding the relative position of information in the spreadsheet.
 For example: if you have a cell that reads “25,” you should set the MATCH function to look for cells with the number 25, and the results will show the cell housing the data that you’re seeking.